Frequently Asked Questions – CanExport SMEs

 I am having technical issues with the application site or have forgotten my password.
 Who should I contact?

 If you are having technical problems or need help resetting your password, contact NRC-IRAP (NRC.CanExport-Help-Aide-CanExport.CNRC@nrc-cnrc.gc.ca).

 When can I expect a decision?

 We encourage you to submit a completed application at least 60 business days before the first proposed activity’s start date.
 Applicants whose activities are scheduled to begin in less than 60 business days risk being refused funding for those activities.

-- If submitting from December 15 to March 31, the project start date will be April 1 of the following government fiscal year.
+In those two instances, the start date will be April 1 of the following government fiscal year.

 Current funding recipients